International Assets Investment Management LLC Has $118.17 Million Stock Position in 3M (NYSE:MMM)

 International Assets Investment Management LLC lifted its stake in shares of 3M (NYSE:MMM – Free Report) by 8,766.0% in the 4th quarter, according to its most recent Form 13F filing with the SEC.
 The institutional investor owned 1,080,940 shares of the conglomerate’s stock after buying an additional 1,068,748 shares during the period.
 International Assets Investment Management LLC’s holdings in 3M were worth $118,168,000 as of its most recent SEC filing.

-A number of other large investors also recently modified their holdings of the company.
+Several other institutional investors also recently modified their holdings of the stock.
 Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its position in 3M by 15.4% in the third quarter.
 Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 110,988 shares of the conglomerate’s stock valued at $10,391,000 after purchasing an additional 14,775 shares during the last quarter.
 Cornerstone Wealth Group LLC bought a new position in 3M in the 3rd quarter valued at approximately $3,855,000.
 Shoker Investment Counsel Inc. boosted its position in 3M by 49.7% during the 3rd quarter.
 Shoker Investment Counsel Inc. now owns 16,747 shares of the conglomerate’s stock worth $1,568,000 after buying an additional 5,561 shares during the period.
-Diversified Trust Co boosted its position in 3M by 1.4% during the 4th quarter.
-Diversified Trust Co now owns 18,487 shares of the conglomerate’s stock worth $2,021,000 after buying an additional 263 shares during the period.
-Finally, Canada Pension Plan Investment Board bought a new stake in 3M during the 3rd quarter worth approximately $11,908,000.
-65.25% of the stock is currently owned by institutional investors.
+Diversified Trust Co grew its holdings in 3M by 1.4% during the 4th quarter.
+Diversified Trust Co now owns 18,487 shares of the conglomerate’s stock worth $2,021,000 after acquiring an additional 263 shares during the last quarter.
+Finally, Canada Pension Plan Investment Board acquired a new position in 3M in the 3rd quarter valued at approximately $11,908,000.
+65.25% of the stock is currently owned by institutional investors and hedge funds.

+MMM has been the topic of a number of recent research reports.
+Royal Bank of Canada cut their price target on shares of 3M from $84.00 to $78.00 and set an “underperform” rating on the stock in a report on Tuesday.
+StockNews.com started coverage on 3M in a research report on Thursday.
+They issued a “buy” rating on the stock.
+Bank of America lowered their price objective on 3M from $110.00 to $100.00 and set a “neutral” rating for the company in a research report on Tuesday.
+Citigroup cut their price objective on 3M from $117.00 to $104.00 and set a “neutral” rating on the stock in a research note on Wednesday, January 24th.
+Finally, Barclays decreased their target price on shares of 3M from $126.00 to $107.00 and set an “overweight” rating for the company in a research report on Tuesday.
+One equities research analyst has rated the stock with a sell rating, eight have given a hold rating and two have issued a buy rating to the company.
+According to data from MarketBeat, the company currently has a consensus rating of “Hold” and an average price target of $104.10.

 3M Trading Up 0.6 %